Scope and Rates

 If one business is established outside the European Union (EU) and supplies electronically supplied services to non-taxable customers established in the EU and the effective use and enjoyment of those services takes place in Romania, that entity will have to register for Romanian VAT.

-A taxable person, which is not established in Romania, may request VAT registration only if it carries out one of the following operations in Romania:
+A taxable person, which is not established in Romania, may opt to register for VAT purposes only if it carries out one of the following operations in Romania: